250+ planning sessions later, this is what we have found makes a great workshop

 3. It is about early adopters: Less than 20% of the people in the room are predisposed to take action and the others want to see tangible evidence that the management believe in the actions being suggested.

 4. The human brain is a cognitive miser.
-It will filter out information but the top 3-5 ideas being discussed.
+It will filter out information, except for the top 3-5 ideas being discussed.

 5. It is about action: A set of actions or action is required at the end of the workshop or management gathering.

 Defining the problem is the number one challenge for running a successful workshop.
 Ask these questions before embarking on a workshop program:

 1. What is the trigger issue reason for trying to solve problem x?

 2. What are the range of problems and pains associated with problem x?